armeninants/ohmygraph/README.md

-# Semantic Browser
+# OhMyGraph Semantic Browser

-> A free tool to browse and query any SPARQL endpoint.
+> An RDF browser and SPARQL client.

 This instruction will help you to use OhMyGraph Semantic Browser for both development and production.